-Here’s how I decided to make my own bridal sash: I was first introduced to bridal sashes when I tried on dresses (about a year out from my wedding).
+Here’s how I decided to make a DIY bridal sash: I was first introduced to bridal sashes when I tried on dresses (about a year out from my wedding).
 I found a halter dress I LOVED, and the consultant paired it with this bridal sash.
 Ultimately, I wasn’t ready to commit, and in July, I chose my dress.
 I LOVE it TONS more, but we didn’t pair it with a sash at my appointment.
 For a curvy girl like me, I like the idea of having a sash to help cinch my waist and give some extra pizzazz.
 However, have you seen the prices of some bridal sashes?
 Up to $200 or more!

 So I thought, “Hey, I could make that!”
 So let me show you how.

 Here’s what you’ll need:

 -White DMC Floss or thread and a sewing needle (optional)

 -3 yards of white (or desired color) double faced satin ribbon, 2-inches (or desired) width

 -Brooch of your choosing

 1. First, choose your brooch. eBay has a TON to choose from, and many can be had for less than $20 a piece.
 You want to make sure it has your desired bling, as well as make sure it’s big enough (mine is about 4 inches in width and 2 inches in height).

 2. Take your ribbon off the spool.
 Cut the edges (diagonally or v-shaped).
 Now fold the ribbon in half, and mark the midpoint with your pencil.